-The Public Administrations (PA) must guarantee the right of those interested not to provide data or documents that are already in the possession of the current Administration or have been drawn up by any other Administration.
+Public Administrations (PA) must guarantee the right of interested parties not to provide data or documents that are already in the possession of the acting Administration or have been prepared by any other Administration.

-In order to guarantee this right, the APs carry out exchanges of data and documents through intermediary platforms, which guarantee interoperability (and the necessary security).
+In order to guarantee this right, we PAs carry out data and document exchanges through intermediary platforms, which guarantee interoperability (and the necessary security).

-All this can be a disincentive to making inquiries through Via Oberta (VO).
-For this reason, this FAQ sets out some questions that can be of help to start interoperating.
+All of this can be a disincentive to making inquiries through Via Oberta (VO).
+For this reason, this FAQ sets out some questions that may be helpful in starting to interoperate.

 What do we need to do to interoperate?

-First of all, it is advisable to consult the Catalog of interoperable data and documents in Catalonia to familiarize ourselves with what data we have at our disposal (the Catalog is also known as Via Oberta Service Letters ).
+First of all, it is advisable to consult the Catalogue of interoperable data and documents in Catalonia to familiarize ourselves with what data we have at our disposal (the Catalogue is also known as Via Oberta Service Charters ).

-Next, it is recommended that we review the organization's procedures, with the aim of identifying which data and/or documents should not be required because we can consult them in the Catalogue.
+Next, it is advisable that we review the organization's procedures, with the aim of identifying what data and/or documents should not be required because we can consult it in the Catalog.

 It is possible that, from this review, the need to make changes to the procedures will be identified.
 For example:

-• The structure of the forms (for example, enable a box to be able to object to queries or add a section to reference the data for document localization purposes);
+• Structure of the forms (for example, enabling a box to object to queries or adding a section to reference the data for document location purposes);

-• In the section describing the procedures, to inform that those interested can save themselves attaching the documentation.
+• In the section describing the procedures, to inform that interested parties can avoid attaching the documentation.

-Second, we must follow the steps indicated in the FAQ How do I join the Interoperability Framework Convention (CMI)?
+Secondly, we must follow the steps indicated in the FAQ How do I join the Interoperability Framework Agreement (IMF)?

-Then, we must process the Authorizations for access to the relevant data, according to the needs we have detected.
-For these purposes, there is more information in the FAQ How do I request registration for the services of Via Oberta?
+Then, we must process the Authorizations to access the relevant data, according to the needs we have detected.
+For these purposes, there is more information in the FAQ How do I request registration for Via Oberta services?

 Who can make inquiries?